GSA/digitalgov.gov/content/posts/2012-07-13-osha-heat-safety-tool-app.md

   - U.S. Department of Labor
 ---

-{% include image/full-width.html img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/OSHAHeatSafety_App.jpg" alt="OSHA Heat Safety App" %}
-Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info._ _This entry is a story shared by the Department of Labor._
+_[{% img="https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/OSHAHeatSafety_App.jpg" alt="OSHA Heat Safety App" %}](https://s3.amazonaws.com/sitesusa/wp-content/uploads/sites/212/2013/12/OSHAHeatSafety_App.jpg)Mobile Gov Experiences are agency stories about creating anytime, anywhere, any device government services and info._ _This entry is a story shared by the Department of Labor._

 The <a href="http://www.dol.gov/dol/apps/heatindex.htm" rel="nofollow">Heat Safety Tool</a> provides the heat index for your work site and precautions to prevent heat illness.